Annapolis, MD | January 23, 2015

 On December 9, 2014 EGI was contracted to plan and execute a search and recovery of the lost aircraft on behalf of the aircraft owner and the family of Mr. and Mrs. Glazer.
 EGI began by collecting information from the NTSB, USCG, Jamaican Defense Force, US Navy and the Bermuda Institute of Ocean Sciences.
 This data was then used to define an operation plan so that the aircraft would be relocated and critical items successfully recovered.

-Mission operations began on January 13, 2014.
-Using the MV Ocean Pioneer, a 62-meter deepwater operations ship, EGI deployed an Autonomous Underwater Vehicle (AUV) for the initial sonar search.
-Analysts identified a high-probability target consistent with the profile and lastknown radar position of the lost Socata.
-Shifting to the recovery phase, EGI deployed a specialized work-class ROV designed for, among other purposes, aircraft investigation and recovery.
+Mission operations began on January 13, 2015.
+Using the MV Ocean Pioneer, a 62-meter deep-water operations ship, An Autonomous Underwater Vehicle (AUV) provided by Phoenix International was deployed for the initial sonar search.
+Analysts identified a high-probability target consistent with the profile and last-known radar position of the lost Socata.
+Shifting to the recovery phase, EGI deployed Phoenix International’s Remora ROV.
 Locating the wreckage, the ROV successfully retrieved instrumentation and components vital to the ongoing investigation.
 All recovered items will be turned over to applicable custodians in the immediate future.

-EGI would like to thank the Jamaican Maritime Authority (JMA), Jamaican Civil Aviation Authority (JCAA), Defense Force and Coast Guard of Jamaica as well as the NTSB, USCG, NOAA, US Navy and the Bermuda Institute of Ocean Sciences (BIOS) for their unflagging and ongoing contributions to the success of this mission.
+EGI would like to thank the Jamaican Maritime Authority (JMA), Jamaican Civil Aviation Authority (JCAA), Defense Force and Coast Guard of Jamaica as well as the NTSB, USCG, NOAA, US Navy, Phoenix International and the Bermuda Institute of Ocean Sciences (BIOS) for their unflagging and ongoing contributions to the success of this mission.